-Over the last few months, DigitalFlare has rolled out the use of CloudLinux on most of our cPanel web servers.
+Over the last few months, DigitalFlare has rolled out CloudLinux on most of our cPanel web servers.

-CloudLinux virtualizes user accounts using a feature called LVE (Lightweight Virtual Environment).
-Each LVE is allotted a certain amount of resources (memory, CPU, etc.) which are separated from the server’s total resources.
+CloudLinux virtualises user accounts using a feature called LVE (Lightweight Virtual Environment).
+Each LVE is allotted a certain amount of resources (memory, CPU, etc.) separated from the server’s total resources.

-In addition to CloudLinux OS we are also running Imunify360 for hardened security.
+In addition to CloudLinux OS, we also run Imunify360 for hardened security.

-CloudLinux along with Imunify360 (as well as a customised version of CFS) helps us to reduces much of the risk associated with vulnerabilities and works in collaboration with cPanel security settings.
+CloudLinux, and Imunify360 (as well as a customised version of CFS), help us reduce the risk associated with vulnerabilities and collaborate with cPanel security settings.